medsuet/Xcelerium-IC-Design-Training/Fazail/assignments/cache/README.md

 To simulate the cache design using ModelSim, follow these steps:

 1. Open ModelSim and create a new project.
-2. Add the VHDL files from this repository to the project.
+2. Add the system verilog files from this repository to the project.
 3. Set the top-level entity to **[cache]**.
 4. Run the simulation using the `make vsim` command.